Implementation of Asymptotic Preserving Discrete Velocity Methods into the Simulation Code PICLas: Introduction

-This article begins with an overview of the BGK approximation and a summary of the DUGKS method in order to go into the problem of the pre-factors again.
-Then the derivation and implementation of the exponential integrator method for the DVM approach is shown, followed by various validation cases.
+This article begins with an overview of the BGK approximation and a summary of the DUGKS method in order to go into the problem of the pre-factors again and derive our new method (Section \ref{sec:theory}).
+Then, the implementation of the exponential integrator method for the DVM approach is shown (Section \ref{sec:implementation}), followed by various validation cases (Section \ref{sec:results}).